nora-sandler/diet-meal-planner-capstone-client/README.md

 * I want to find the diet I am following and see what recipes are available and their details (not the whole list which is available for registered users).
 * So I can decide if I want to register.

-### User dashboard page
+### Add recipe page
 * As a registered user
-* I want to see the list of recipes and their ingredients
+* I want to find the recipes available in accordance with my diet plan  and their details.
-* So that I can include them in my meal plan.
+* So I can save them in my account.

-### Add recipe page
+### Recipe details page
 * As a registered user
-* I want to find the diet I am following and see what recipes are available and their details.
+* I want to see details of the recipe including cooking process, necessary ingredients and equipment.
 * So I can save them in my account.

 ### User calendar page
 * As a registered user